Lovrom8/RSMods/README.md

 - Shifting the song's tuning instead of the guitar, so playing without headphones works: the guitar's acoustic sound and the game would be in the same tuning instead of a semitone apart in the room.
-- Refine period detection for very softly played notes, which can occasionally add a warbled effect to the shifted signal.

 ---